iluvjava/Maths/Notebook 2.0 obsidian/AMATH 514 Combinatorics Optimizations/Linear Programming Strong Duality via Farkas, Standard Forms.md

 ---
 ### **Remark**

 For a view of duality in Linear programming using the KKT conditions and the Lagrangian, check out [[KKT in Linear Programming]].
+The weak duality theorem asserts that: if primal is unbounded, then the dual is infeasible.
+A proof by contradiction argument works nicely for that claim.